OGR-67/Movie_Picker/README.md

 ### 1. Error: Could not run pytest or pytest-watch

 Try to run `export PYTHONPATH=.` when on root directory of the project. `ptw` or `pytest` should work after that.

+### 2. Error: 500 error page on lauch

+Have you correctly set up and feed database?
+Follow instructions in related chapter of this documentation.

+### 3. Error: ModuleNotFoundError: No module named 'flask'

+Be sure to run the `pip install` and `python app.py` with the same version of python.